paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-201-general.md

 ### Statutory Notes

 #### References in Text
-The Railroad Safety Enhancement Act of 2008, referred to in subsec. (a), probably means the Rail Safety Improvement Act of 2008, div.
+The date of enactment of the Rail Safety Improvement Act of 2008, referred to in subsec. (a), is the date of enactment of div.
 A of Pub.
 L. 110–432, which was approved Oct.
 16, 2008.

+#### Amendments
+2015—Subsec. (a).
+Pub.
+L. 114–94 substituted “after the date of enactment of the Rail Safety Improvement Act of 2008” for “after enactment of the Railroad Safety Enhancement Act of 2008” in introductory provisions.

+#### Effective Date of 2015 Amendment
+Amendment by Pub.
+L. 114–94 effective Oct.
+1, 2015, see section 1003 of Pub.
+L. 114–94, set out as a note under [section 5313 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5313&num=0&edition=prelim), Government Organization and Employees.

 <a id="section-20165"></a>